 Here are some tips for selecting the right company:

 Once you have selected 2-3 companies that show promise, contact them to start the process.
 Have a checklist in front of you when you call.
 Find out if they are insured and bonded, if they guarantee their work and how long they have been in business.
 Are they a franchise or are they locally owned and operated?
 My personal preference is a local company and not a franchise (I like to support small businesses whenever possible.)
-If you have a few companies to choose from, it is often best to go with a company that has some years of experience in their field.
-(Many companies have this information on their websites so you may not have to ask all these questions on the phone.)
+If you have a few companies to choose from, it is often best to go with a company that has some years of experience in its field.
+(Many companies have this information on their websites, so you may not have to ask all these questions on the phone.)

 If they’ve answered those questions to your satisfaction, you should then communicate exactly what you are looking for.
-As you are talking to their representative, ask yourself if this person give you a sense of assurance and a feeling of trust.
+As you are talking to their representative, ask yourself if this person gives you a sense of assurance and a feeling of trust.
 Do they seem competent in their responses?
 Are they professional?
 Do they seem like someone that you want to do business with on a long-term basis?
-The last statement is especially true when hiring a recurring service like a cleaning company or lawn mowing service.
+The last statement is especially true when hiring a recurring service, like a cleaning company or lawn mowing service.

-Once they have passed all these tests, it is time to set up an appointment to either do the work or come to your place for a walk-through to get an estimate of cost.
+Once they have passed all these tests, it is time to set up an appointment to either do the work or come to your place for a walk-through to get an estimate of the cost.

 However, you should not base your decision solely on cost.
-The old saying is true, in that you get what you pay for.
-You don’t necessarily want to choose the higher priced company either.
+The old saying is true in that you get what you pay for.
+You don’t necessarily want to choose the higher-priced company either.
 What you really need to find out is what value you are getting for the money.